ChitTun1810/Library-Book-Management-System/README.md

 - **Rate Limiting:** Throttled routes to prevent abuse.
 - **Unit Tests:** Unit tests are implemented for each route

-## Requirements

-- PHP >= 8.0
-- Composer
-- Laravel >= 9.x
-- MySQL or any relational database supported by Laravel

 ## Setup Instructions

 ### 1. Clone the Repository